 These sessions will focus on processes and techniques employed by successful iSchools worldwide.
 The program will consist of special presentations exploring curriculum, teaching, student experience, research, administrative management, as well as special presentations showcasing specific industry partnership activities of iSchools in one or more areas of teaching, research and related activities.

 All iSchool member-institutions are invited to submit proposals and case studies to be considered for inclusion in this special program.
-Proposals must use the official template (click here to download).
+Proposals must use the official template for this track (click here to download template).
 Accepted presenters will make a 15-minute presentation at the iConference, followed by ample question time.
 We are especially interested in fostering audience engagement.
 Ideally, each submission would focus narrowly on a single best-practice or partnership topic.
 There is no limit to the number of submissions a school can make.